ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 An arbitrary execution environment may not, by default, be capable of Claims collection for a given Target Environment.
 Execution environments that are designed specifically to be capable of Claims collection are referred to in this document as Attesting Environments.
-For example, a TPM doesn't actively collect claims itself, it instead requires another component to feed various values to the TPM.
+For example, a TPM doesn't actively collect Claims itself, it instead requires another component to feed various values to the TPM.
 Thus, an Attesting Environment in such a case would be the combination of the TPM together with whatever component is feeding it the measurements.